DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 > **NOTE**
 >
-> Debugging configurations for both iOS and Android can be complex, so it is not feasible to provide all possible scenarios.
-We tested the app on Windows 10 with Visual Studio 2022.
+> Debugging configurations for both iOS and Android can be complex, so it is not feasible to document all possible debugging scenarios.
+We tested our sample app on Windows 10 with Visual Studio 2022.
 For iOS tests, we paired a remote Mac.
 For Android tests, we utilized the built-in emulator.

 1. Open the _Create a new project_ window in Visual Studio.
 Select the DevExpress .NET MAUI option and start the wizard.